UTOUG events improve the skills of our members and provide valuable networking opportunities

 Click here to learn more

-UTOUG is pleased to continue our 20th anniversary celebration by announcing that two of the most sought-after Oracle speakers are joining us at Training Days 2015: Tom Kyte and Robert Freeman.
-Tom presents on March 11, and Robert presents March 12.
+UTOUG held a successful and informative conference as part of our 20th anniversary celebration.
+Two of the most sought-after Oracle speakers joined us at Training Days 2015: Tom Kyte and Robert Freeman.

 UTOUG President Michelle Kolbe Interviewed at Oracle HQ